How to Seal Painted Wood for Outdoor Use

 Can You Seal Any Type Of Wood?

-As we mentioned earlier, there are certain conditions that you should not apply sealant if it has an existing sealant.
+As I mentioned earlier, there are certain conditions that you should not apply sealant if it has an existing sealant.
 Also, if the painted wood has a unique finish or waterproofing applied to it.

-When to Paint and Seal Bare Wood Projects?
+When to Paint and Seal Bare Wood Projects

 For these projects, you need to prepare it thoroughly, from cleaning to finishing.
 But finishing needs sealing to ensure that the finished surface will not get damaged.
 Again, the sealant protects and maintains the final appearance of your wooden surface.

-Here are the important things you should know when preparing bare lumber for your wooden project.
+Here are the important things you should know when preparing bare lumber for your wooden project:

 Using a moisture meter, you should check the moisture content of bare wood surfaces using a moisture meter.
 The moisture content affects the absorption of coating products.
 For exterior wood surfaces, the ideal is 15-20%, and for interior surfaces, the maximum is 15%.